 So now, with all of that being said and done, Jameis and the rest of the team can now focus on the task at hand, beating the Duke Blue Devils in Charlotte this weekend, and then heading off to Pasadena to bring home the crystal ball, against whomever the opponent may be.

-Topics: Jameis Winston
+Tags: Jameis Winston